The Mentalist: An Impossible Period Piece

 TV Jul 30, 2023

 The Mentalist might be the best police procedural I’ve ever seen.
-Across seven seasons the show achieves huge tone shifts and stylistic evolutions while maintaining this core tension: the story orbits the relationship between Patrick Jane, a huckster Mentalist who can effortless read and scam people, and California Bureau of Investigation team leader, Teresa Lisbon.
+Across seven seasons the show achieves huge tone shifts and stylistic evolutions while maintaining this core tension: the story orbits the relationship between Patrick Jane, a huckster Mentalist who can effortlessly read and scam people, and California Bureau of Investigation team leader, Teresa Lisbon.
 Jane joins the CBI in the hopes of finding and murdering the serial killer Red John to avenge the deaths of his wife and children.

 Like the classic CBS procedurals of the era, ala Monk and Sherlock, Jane colours outside the lines of the law more often than not to solve the case of the week.
 But unlike its contemporaries, The Mentalist positions Jane in opposition to his colleagues.
 In the early seasons, Jane is constantly pulling sketchy plans to catch crooks without telling anyone: will frequently use his colleagues, the suspects, even victims’ families, in his ploys to reveal or catch the killer.